Food & Ingredients

 Digging Deep

-The origins of Chicago deep dish are a bit cloudy.
+The origins of Chicago deep dish are a bit cloudy, if not a little weird.
 While everyone agrees that the pizza got its start at Pizzeria Uno in 1943, not everyone agrees on the original creator.
 At the time, Ike Sewell owned Uno and was working with a couple of people who could have been the pizza’s originators.
-Most agree that it was either a collaboration between Sewell and his business partner Ric Riccardo (born Richard Novaretti), or chef Rudy Malnati Sr.
+Many believe it was either a collaboration between Sewell and his business partner Ric Riccardo (born Richard Novaretti), or chef Rudy Malnati Sr.

-Porter, who has been researching Chicago pizza history for eight years, says, “In the beginning, Sewell, who was from Texas, wanted to open a Tex-Mex restaurant.
-When the food he cooked Riccardo made him sick, Riccardo left town for two months (presumably to Italy), came back, and said the business partners should make pizza.”
+Porter, who has been researching Chicago pizza history for more than 15 years, said, “In the beginning, Sewell, who was from Texas, wanted to open a Tex-Mex restaurant.
+When the food he cooked for Riccardo made him sick, Riccardo left town for two months (presumably to Italy), came back, and said the business partners should make pizza.”

-“Sewell wanted a pizza that was a meal,” says Porter.
+“Sewell wanted a pizza that was a meal,” Porter said.
 “Everything is bigger in Texas, or so they say.”
-But, when the partners realized that they didn’t know how to make pizza, Porter says that they went out and hired Rudy Malnati, Sr. to create one for them.
-“Malnati based his recipe off pizzas you’d find in the Turano region of Italy, like an Easter pie,” says Porter.
+But, when the partners realized that they didn’t know how to make pizza, Porter said, they went out and hired Rudy Malnati, Sr. to create one for them.
+“Malnati based his recipe off pizzas you’d find in the Turano region of Italy, like an Easter pie,” Porter noted.
 Pizzeria Uno grew to become a great success, warranting the opening of a second pizzeria, Pizzeria Due, down the street from Uno.
-And Sewell did eventually get his wish for a Tex-Mex restaurant, opening Su Casa next door to Pizzeria Due, in 1963.
+And Sewell did eventually get his wish for a Tex-Mex restaurant, opening Su Casa next door to Pizzeria Due in 1963.

 Deep Experimentation